ajstewartlang/02_intro_to_python_programming/_sources/conda.md

     (base)$ python --version
     Python 3.8.8

-This will print the version of Python you are running - which in my case ia Python 3.8.8.
-In the terminal, you can start a Jupyter Notebook running in your default Conda environment by typing:
+The first command activates the base (or default) conda environment.
+The second command will print the version of Python you are running - which in my case is Python 3.8.8.
+In the terminal, you can start a Jupyter Notebook running in your base Conda environment by typing:

     (base)$ jupyter notebook